LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 Clients are also recommended to support `"video/H256"` complying with [RFC7798](https://www.iana.org/go/rfc7798), `"video/mp4"` complying with [RFC4337](https://www.iana.org/go/rfc4337) and `"video/raw"` complying with [RFC4175](https://www.iana.org/go/rfc4175).

 Video objects may also include a `"duration"` field with a string value complying with the [XML Schema 11-2](https://www.w3.org/TR/xmlschema11-2/) standard for duration strings as recommended in the [Activity Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-duration) specification.
+Video objects linking to live streaming content may use the string `"Live"` for the duration field or omit it entirely.

 Video objects may include a `"preview"` field with an activity sub-object of type link, a URL string or an array of sub-objects and/or strings referring to shorter video files or image files provided as a preview of longer video files.
 It is recommended that implementers at minimum include one image previews wherever possible.
 Preview images should generally include at least one file of the following resolutions: `320x240`, `640x480` or `1024x768`.